open-contracting/software-development-handbook/docs/python/django.rst

 -  Delete empty, auto-generated files.

+.. _django-layout:

 Layout
 ------

+-  Use ``core`` or the name of the repository as the project name.
 -  Maintain the distinction between app directories and the project directory.
--  Use ``core`` or the name of the repository as the project name.

 .. seealso::